 Chinese sentences have very strict word order.
 The meaning of what is said may depend on it.
-In other words, changing the order of words can change the meaning of a sentence.

 The basic structure of a Chinese sentence looks like: